bmcano/pink-wordle/README.md

 Unlike the official game, Pink Wordle offers unlimited play, drawing from a large word list to provide a new word each round.
 You can play as many times as you like, whenever you want.

-This project was inspired by a friend's desire to play a pink-themed Wordle game that wasn’t restricted to just once per day.
+This project was inspired by my friend's desire to play a pink-themed Wordle game that wasn’t restricted to just once per day.

 ## [Play Pink Wordle Here](https://bmcano.github.io/pink-wordle/)